Recovery · Sleep

 And then you look at your athletes.
 The 18-year-old who stays on his phone until 2am.
 The athlete who works a part-time job and gets six hours on a good night.
 The team traveling across time zones for a Thursday game.
 The soccer player who has morning classes, afternoon training, and a night game on Friday.

 You cannot make athletes sleep.
-You cannot follow them home.
 What you can do is understand the mechanisms well enough to have meaningful conversations, remove friction, create conditions that support sleep, and structure your program to work with biology rather than against it.
+This page is built around practical leverage, not another rehash of sleep hygiene basics.

 Why It Matters